nancologist/php_mvc/README.md

 ## 5.3.
 Creating The Users Controller
 __TEST-1 GET-Req__
-1. Enter /www/part5_shareposts/users/register
+1. Enter /www/part5_shareposts/users/register (or Click on "Register" in the navbar)
-2. You shoud see "load form"
+2. You should see "load form"
 ___

 ## 5.4.
 Register & Login Form Views